dmarcus-wire/codeflare-ray/README.md

 Codeflare and ray setup for distributed training on OpenShift

+Overview:
+1. import CodeFlare-Notebook image from Quay.io
+1. Luanch

 ## Getting Started

 As a cluster-admin you can import new notebook images.

 Import the CodeFlare-Notebook image from `quay.io/project-codeflare/notebook:latest`
 ![images](docs/import-notebook.png)

+Launch a workbench with CodeFlare notebook image

 Launch a `Terminal`
 ![images](docs/jupyter-terminal.png)